rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 **Platforms**: Android, iOS, WM/CE<br>

 ###FontDirectory
-Specifies the font directory containing true type fonts.
+Specifies the font directory containing truetype fonts.
 The default font directory for all Zebra WM/CE devices is `\Windows`. **Not applicable to the Enterprise Tablet**.

 **Configuration Identifier**: FONTDIRECTORY<br>
 **Possible Values**: \Windows<br>